-Students meeting the admission requirements will also need to provide

-- a writing sample and a conversation evaluation before classes begin.
-ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation. - (5) All credentials submitted for admission become and remain the property of the university. - (6) See specific program for additional admissions requirements. - (7) Challenge exams are not permitted at the graduate level. - (8) Misrepresentations on application forms may result in expulsion or degree revocation.
+- requirements will also need to provide a writing sample and a conversation evaluation before classes begin.
+ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation. - (5) Niagara University will offer Conditional Admission to applicants who meet our academic coursework requirements, but need additional English language training.
+Applicants may apply for Conditional Admission and if granted, must enroll in an accredited language training program approved by Niagara University, i.e. Embassy English.
+Students who successfully complete the program at the advanced level, C1 or above meet the equivalency of our language proficiency requirement.
+Conditional Admission may not be used for I-20 issuance. - (6) All credentials submitted for admission become and remain the property of the university. - (7) See specific program for additional admissions requirements. - (8) Challenge exams are not permitted at the graduate level. - (9) Misrepresentations on application forms may result in expulsion or degree revocation.